The One That Got Away (Katy Perry song): Reception

 Jillian Mapes of Billboard commented that the video was "beautifully-shot" and praised the interesting plot.
 A writer of Rolling Stone wrote: "It's a cute clip for a sweet song, but the heavy-handed aging makeup is hard to get over."
 Erin Strecker from Entertainment Weekly compared the video with Titanic (1997) and Rihanna's video for "We Found Love".
 Strecker also noted that the video was more "tragic" than he was expecting from Perry.
 Jocelyn Vena of MTV News said: "Katy Perry's moody, contemplative clip for 'The One That Got Away' perfectly encapsulates both the joy of falling in love and the heartbreak of letting go.
 It travels through time and space and recalls the story of Perry's one that got away."
-Consequence of Sounds Chris Coplan called the video a "little more somber" than the videos Perry made for "E.T." and "Last Friday Night (T.G.I.F.)".
+Consequences Chris Coplan called the video a "little more somber" than the videos Perry made for "E.T." and "Last Friday Night (T.G.I.F.)".

 Other versions

-A seven-minute director's cut version was shown exclusively at select advance screenings of the motion picture My Week with Marilyn on November 11, 2011.
-The extended version shows a more cinematic side to the plot of the original music video and includes never-before-seen footage, as well as extended dialogue between the characters.
+The seven-minute director's cut version of the music video was shown exclusively at select advance screenings of the motion picture My Week with Marilyn on November 11, 2011.
+The extended version shows more to the plot of the original music video and includes never-before-seen footage, as well as extended dialogue between the characters.
+On April 21, 2026, Perry released the director's cut on her official YouTube channel.
+A teaser for the release, posted the previous day, included narration by Nicks.

 On January 17, 2012, Electronic Arts announced that they would be teaming up with Perry to help promote their new expansion pack for The Sims game franchise called The Sims 3: Showtime, which sees the release of a limited collector's edition that contains in-game content based on herself.
 An official music video for "The One That Got Away" featuring Perry as a Sim was uploaded on EA's YouTube channel.
 The storyline shows a female Sim and a male Sim falling in love and getting married.
-One day, the male Sim collapses in the bathroom floor, he is taken to the hospital and then dies.
+One day, the male Sim collapses on the bathroom floor, he is taken to the hospital and then dies.
 His wife is then seen mourning at his funeral.
 Suddenly, she is transported "to another life", Katy Perry's Candyfornia featured in her "California Gurls" music video, where her love interest is still alive and well; they eventually reunite and kiss.
 It also features most of the in-game content that will be included for the collector's edition of The Sims 3: Showtime and in the stuff pack The Sims 3: Katy Perry's Sweet Treats.
-As of 2023, the video has reached 1 million views.